React runtime / SSR react nextjs hydration ssr

 Frequently Asked Questions

-Q: Can I just suppress the hydration warning?
+Q: Can I just ignore React Hydration Errors?